 \subsection{Faithfulness}

-Faithfulness measures whether a feature that an explanation method assigned high relevance to changes the network prediction (see Figure \ref{fig:faith}).
-For that, random or more and more highly relevant features in the input sample are perturbed and the resulting model prediction is compared to that of unperturbed input sample.
-Since explanation methods assign relevance to features based on the their contribution to the networks prediction, changing features with high relevance should have a greater impact on the model prediction than features with lower relevance \citep{Bach2015, Samek2017, Montavon_2018, Bhatt2020, Nguyen2020}.\\
+Faithfulness measures whether changing a feature that an explanation method assigned high relevance to, changes the network prediction (see Figure \ref{fig:faith}).
+This can be examined through the iterative perturbation of an increasing number of input pixels corresponding to high-relevance values and subsequent comparison of each resulting model prediction to the original model prediction.
+Since explanation methods assign relevance to features based on their contribution to the network's prediction, changing high-relevance features should have a larger impact on the model prediction compared to features of lesser relevance \citep{Bach2015, Samek2017, Montavon_2018, Bhatt2020, Nguyen2020}.